Self-employment income tax basics

 To avoid potential tax consequences, underpayment penalties, additional interest, or back taxes when you file your annual tax return, you will need to pay your estimated taxes on a quarterly basis and by the IRS deadline.2

-If your business has employees, you will have additional tax obligations beyond estimated quarterly tax payments.
+If your business has employees, you will have additional tax and withholding obligations beyond estimated quarterly tax payments.
 Discuss your situation with a tax professional to determine any additional requirements you may be responsible for.

 What are eligible business expenses?